Best AT&T MVNOs: Small Carriers on AT&T’s Network

 Unlimited

-As you can see, the cheapest way to get on Cricket is to sign up for the standard Unlimited Plan.
-If you pay up front, the price is just $25 a month.
+As you can see, the cheapest way to get on Cricket is to sign up for its 3-month standard Unlimited Plan.
+If you pay up front, the price is just $15 a month.
 That’s an incredible price, but it only lasts for the first three months.
-After that, it goes up to the standard $55.
+After that, it goes up to the standard $45.

 We don’t actually recommend this plan for most people.
 It comes with unlimited data, but that data is always subject to deprioritization and throttling.
-But if you pay just $5 a month more, you can update to the Unlimited+ plan and get better performance and perks.
+You can update to the Smart Unlimited Plan and get better performance and perks.

-With the Cricket Wireless Unlimited+ plan you get unlimited talk, text, and data on AT&T’s 4G LTE/5G networks, including 15GB of hotspot data, 150GB of free cloud storage, and unlimited talk/text/data in Mexico and Canada.
+With the Cricket Wireless Smart Unlimited plan you get unlimited talk, text, and data on AT&T’s 4G LTE/5G networks, including 15GB of hotspot data, 100GB of free cloud storage, and unlimited talk/text/data in Mexico and Canada.
 Because Cricket is an MVNO, data speeds can be slower than the highest-paying AT&T customers but above other MVNO users.

 One Cricket customer, Stondsebass, wrote on Reddit: “[I’ve] been a Cricket customer for years.
 My family and I have the family plan with Cricket Unlimited+ and never really notice any deprioritization, even some of us who use heavy data haven’t really noticed the service slowing down.”

-In terms of data performance, the Cricket Unlimited+ plan is comparable to AT&T’s own Unlimited Starter® SL plan, which costs $65.99 a month.
+In terms of data performance, the Cricket Supreme Unlimited plan is comparable to AT&T’s own Unlimited Starter® SL plan, which costs $65.99 a month.
 Not only does AT&T’s Unlimited Starter® SL plan cost more, but it also has fewer perks.
-You only get 5GB of hotspot data, and your video streams max out at 1.5Mbps speeds.
+You only get 5GB of hotspot data, while you get 50GB of hotspot data with Cricket's plan.

 Provider